Team GB medal table from Tokyo Olympics

 Day 11, John Gimson, Anna Burnet, mixed Nacra 17 sailing

-Day 11, Jack Laugher, men’s 3m springboard
+Day 11, Jack Laugher, men’s 3 metres springboard

 Day nine, Declan Brooks, men’s BMX freestyle